By Eric Johnson

 During Wallace’s tenure, reforms were instituted, including the ordination of women to serve in priesthood (ministry roles), making communion available to those in other denominations, and building bridges with other faith communities.
 In 1984, Wallace claimed he received a revelation to build a spiral-shaped temple as well as allowing women to hold the priesthood, which previously was only available to men.
 In 1994, the church’s temple was dedicated across the street from Temple Lot in Independence, MO as a place of “worship, learning, and administration.”
 Officially it was dedicated to “the pursuit of peace, reconciliation, and healing of the spirit.”
 There are no “ordinances” for either the living or the dead performed in this temple, unlike what takes place in more than 160 temples built by the LDS Church.
 In fact, I have had a chance to personally tour both temples in recent years.

 In 1996, Wallace—who had three girls but no boys—named W. Grant McMurray (1947- ) as the president, the first person not from the Joseph Smith family to become to the top leader.
 This was controversial for many followers who were bothered that a Smith descendant was no longer leading the church.
-In 1994, a church historian (Richard P. Howard) estimated that 25,000 members of the church had left to join other churches.
-There was a one-third decline in baptisms in the U.S. and a 50% drop in giving between the mid-1960s and the 1990s.
+Church historian Richard P. Howard estimated that 25,000 members of the church had left to join other churches because of dissatisfaction that a “Smith” was no longer head of the the church.
+The decline in membership may have been as high as 50% between the 1960s and the 1990s, with a one-third decline in baptisms in the U.S. and a 50% drop in giving.
 While the church declined in the United States, the mission program added members in a total of 59 nations.

 In 2001, the church changed its name to the Community of Christ “to better articulate our mission to proclaim Jesus Christ and promote communities of joy, hope, love and peace.”
 McMurray resigned in 2004 and was replaced by Stephen M. Veazey in 2005 and remains in this position today.
 Source

-According to the church’s web, there are several mission initiatives.
+According to the church’s website, there are several mission initiatives.
 There are:

 - Invite People to Christ—Through baptism/confirmation, opening new congregations, and starting churches in other nations